cory2067/next-vote/README.md

     - `question.option.title`: Title of this option
     - `question.option.description`: A body of text (like a platform) above the option
     - `question.option.wing`: Show option only if user's wing equals this.
 (Format as "2E", "4W", etc.)

+Once you make changes, run `validate.py` to make sure this is not malformed json.
+**Remember to delete results.db when creating a new election**